Drug Rehab for Melbourne

 Beautiful Melbourne, Australia has emerged as the cultural treasure of the country.
 From architecture and film festivals to live theatre and music, Melbourne and Victoria have much to offer.
 But like any other part of Australia and indeed, any other country in the world, there are those in Melbourne who profit by trafficking and selling drugs.
 The Narconon drug and alcohol rehabilitation center in Melbourne has come to provide Melbournians with an effective method of escaping from that curse.

 Not a Twelve Step program, not looking for a dual diagnosis that requires medicating, the Narconon program is based on forty-five years of experience making people sober.
 No drugs are ever used as part of treatment.
 At Narconon, it's felt that the use of methadone or buprenorphine, both addictive opiates, keep people trapped in a continuing dependence on drugs.
-After graduating from the long-term holistic Narconon program, 70% of Melbournians - and those in other international cities where Narconon centers are located - go on to achieve long-term sobriety.

 How Narconon Brings about Recovery

 The idea behind the Narconon program is to repair the specific types of destruction caused by addiction.
 And what are these?
 Loss of integrity; destruction of relationships and trust with family members, friends, employers and community members; dull perceptions; slow, unclear thinking; lack of confidence; inability to look other people in the eye and communicate clearly; destruction of morals and much more.
 The Narconon program puts each person in recovery through a service or series of steps that enable them to gradually replace these losses with hope and ability.